ElemeFE/element/examples/docs/en-US/input.md

 Resizable for entering multiple lines of text information.
 Add attribute `type="textarea"` to change `input` into native `textarea`.

-::: demo Control the height by setting the `rows` prop.
+:::demo Control the height by setting the `rows` prop.

 ```html
 <el-input